irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 members of under-represented groups, those with disabilities, and others who might otherwise be unable to participate.
 Participants are encouraged to make use of these opportunities.

+In exceptional cases, where the advice from legal counsel is to restrict an individual from using IRTF systems and/or from participating in IRTF meetings, the IRTF Chair will follow the principles outlined in the Statement on Restricting Access [RESTRICTING].
+Due to the potential impact on the standards process, arising from the use shared infrastructure and joint meetings between IRTF and IETF, any such action by the IRTF Chair will only be taken in consultation with the IESG.

 # Rationale